Selling a vehicle

 - You’ll still be charged listing fees (such as an insertion fee and any optional feature fees) if you end your listing early, even if you don’t sell to the high bidder.
 If you want to change or improve your listing, consider revising your listing instead.

-- Sellers aren't allowed to cancel bids and end listings early in order to avoid selling an item that did not meet the desired sale price.
-This is considered to be a violation of our reserve price policy.
+- Sellers aren’t allowed to cancel bids and end listings early in order to avoid selling an item that did not meet the desired sale price.
 Although there are legitimate reasons for ending a listing early, abuse of this option will be investigated.

 - When sellers list a vehicle on eBay Motors, they are also allowed to sell it locally, like in their local newspaper.
 If the vehicle sells locally, sellers are allowed to cancel all bids and end the listing early.